 Human Evolution.
 New Scientist magazine has a good mix of basic information and lots of news headlines about human evolution.

-Human Evolution Timeline.
+Human Evolution Timeline (archived page).
 With a common lifespan under 100 years, it is very difficult for humans to understand a timeline that spans billions of years.
 This plain chart does a good job breaking down the evolution of life, from single-celled organisms 3.5 billion years ago to the much more recent 6 million years of human ancestry.

 Evolution.
 An incredibly detailed Flash-based timeline by John Kyrk, biologist and artist.
 Really gives you a sense of the scale of billions of years and the diversity of life.